nalinioliver/CSC120-FinalProject/cheatsheet.md

 # Challenge 5:
 If you want to complete the entire game, you'll need to defeat the ghosts in both Seeyle and Tyler.
 In order to either appease or protect yourself from the ghosts in Seeyle and Tyler, you need to pick speciifc items from the inventory that you're offered.
-In Burton, you'll be offered three things: a hoodie, sushi, and a book.
+In Burton, you'll be offered three things to choose from: a hoodie, sushi, and a book.
 In order to defeat the ghost in Seeyle, you need to choose sushi in Burton and use sushi in Seeyle.
-In Ford, you'll be offered three things: airpods, a pippett, and a sticker.
+In Ford, you'll be offered three things to choose from: airpods, a pippett, and a sticker.
 In order to defeat the ghost in Tyler, you need to choose pippett in Ford and use pippett in Tyler.

 # Overview of correct decisions/ answer to make (easiest path in the game):
 1. Choose the right door